nymea/nymea-docs/index.md

 [The nymea client API](nymea/jsonrpc.html) is used to build client applications for nymea.
 For instance, a mobile application like nymea:app interacts with nymea through this API.
 This JSON-RPC based API can either be used raw, or through a client lib.

+## Client libraries
+In order to ease up development for client applications, nymea provides client libraries and apps.

+### nymea:app
+nymea:app is a fully featured client app for nymea.
+It can be styled and branded but also used as a Qt/QML nymea client library to build a completely custom application UI.

 ## Standalone tools